 If you have clients that batch and work ahead, your leaving might not impact them at all.
 I just give them the information and tell them that based on their batching schedule they will be fine.

-Another part of this is making sure that they are informed, I remind my clients a couple times that I’m leaving so there is no miscommuniation.
+Another part of this is making sure that they are informed, I remind my clients a couple of times that I’m leaving so there is no miscommunication.
 Then I shoot them an email right before I go out of town as a final reminder.

 And if you’re still in a corporate job, I believe the same there.
 I wasn’t always this way, but treat vacations like you’re going to be without service.
 You deserve this time off, take the time off.

-And, consider this when your clients are goin on vacations.
+And, consider this when your clients are going on vacation.
 Respect their boundaries as well!

 I really hope that this episode inspired you to take a little time off work, find balance, and explore more, even if it’s in your own backyard.